| Paper 1 | Paper 2 | Paper 3 | Final Exam |

 Final Exam

 Of the works we have read this semester, which one have you liked the best?
 Explain.
 Which one did you like the least?
 Explain.
-Suggested length: 1-3 pages.
-(Maximum possible points: 100.)
+Suggested length: 2 paragraphs (although you may write more if you wish).
+(Maximum possible points: 50.)